uscheedella/Effect-of-Income-Disparity-on-Bank-Customer-Complaints/README.md

 To visualize the relationship, we will use “ggmap” to color code the nation by the income levels and overlay the number of complaints in each zip code or state, depending on which method is better.
-However, correlation does not mean causation – we conducted statistical techniques such as simple linear regression and multinomial logistic regression depict if there’s a relationship between the two variables.
+However, correlation does not mean causation – we conducted statistical techniques such as simple linear regression and multinomial logistic regression to depict if there’s a relationship between the two variables.